Critique: Hope Restored Marriage Intensives Are Not the “Miracle” Abused Wives Seek

 The short answer is:

-1. Abused and betrayed wives who’ve participated say “no,” it didn’t fix their abusive or unfaithful marriage.
+- Abused and betrayed wives who’ve participated say “no,” it didn’t fix their abusive or unfaithful marriage.
 (See 3 stories below.
-And see my YouTube video on the results of a 2023 survey I conducted on marriage intensives in general.
-None of the top marriage intensives or marriage retreats had great track records–or even good ones.)
+Also, see my YouTube video on the results of a 2023 survey I conducted on the most popular marriage intensives.
+None of the top marriage intensives or overnight marriage retreats had great track records–not even the most expensive ones.
+After the intensive, 7 in 10 couples had divorced or separated, and others indicated that divorce was in the future.
+Only 24 of the 330 survey participants were “happy and married,” so fewer than 1 in 10.)

-2. Hope Restored’s website says they may suggest you seek alternatives if you are facing current abuse, addictions, or infidelity.
+- Hope Restored’s website says they may suggest you seek alternatives if you are facing current abuse, addictions, or infidelity.
 They either don’t want to handle or cannot handle these issues.
-(See this statement on their own website.)
+See this statement on their website.

 The president, Jim Daly, says their results are miraculous but are they?